Entertain in Style Featuring Joanna Buchanan's Gorgeous Garden

 The house and garden are also incubators and testing grounds for her product designs.
 Coasters, cocktail picks and napkins, bottle openers and wine charms feature honeybees, ladybugs and koi.
 Coral, evil-eye charms and fanciful jewels adorn items in her collection.
 “My designs are influenced by my travels,” she notes.
 “Colors and patterns have to speak to you, and you build on what you love.”

 One such item—a giraffe bottle opener—has personal significance.
 After they had moved into the new house, she and her son, Hugo, set out to explore the property.
 At the end of an allée of cherry trees, there’s a white gate with wetlands beyond.
 “I said to Hugo, ‘I think there might be a secret garden in there.’
 He peered through the gate and said, ‘Mommy, I see a giraffe.’
 It was so magical, and now we imagine all sorts of amazing, wild animals living there!”

 We are also excited to partner with Joanna on an Instagram giveaway!
 Check out our page @CottagesGardens next week to enter to win a bundle of goodies from her line!

-A version of this article appeared in the April 2019 issue of NYC&G (New York Cottages & Gardens) with the headline: Deluxe Duplex.
+A version of this article appeared in the April 2019 issue of CTC&G (Connecticut Cottages & Gardens) with the headline: Deluxe Duplex.